 Well, okay – it was going to be a 130 kilometer round trip, but with an additional near flat of some 25 kilometers, between Bressanone and the Gardena, that shouldn’t be too much of a problem…

-I did look at the profile of the Würzjoch, so I thought I knew what to expect.
-However, I may just as well go in unprepared, like yesterday – the figures on those tiny profile maps don’t mean jack anyway…
+However, I may just as well go in unprepared, like yesterday – the figures on those tiny profile maps don’t mean jack shit…

 The first 2.3 kilometers average 11%, but if I get a dime for every 10 meters of 15%, I can afford another jersey (I’ll get to that) as there are more of these stretches to enjoy later on.

-The official overall average of 6.1% is deceiving at best, as there is a 155 meter drop between kilometers 6 and 8.9 – this means the elevation gain is 1,077 meters and not 922.
-That may seem insignificant, but it increases the average to 7.1% over the full distance, to 8.8% if you “distract” the near 3 kilometers of the descent…
+That may seem insignificant, but it increases the average to 7.9% over the full distance and to 10% if you subtract the near 3 kilometers of the descent…

 Anyway, I wrestled my way up this pass too, only to be met by thunder, lightning and heavy rain immediately upon reaching the summit.
 I decided to descent on the bike anyway, but that turned out to be a bad call.